H’seven

 Chaffing, Pojade delivers terse instruction to his operator.

 A new vorp opens in the space between the two men and envelops them, each sharing an aerial panorama.
 Beneath them, a near-deserted highway stabs through hundreds of square kilometers of bleak, high desert barrens.
-The highway begins to fall toward them, accelerating in a precipitous plunge that terminates an abrupt, gut-wrenching two meters above the pavement.

 Neither man is moved, as anyone might be, even in the virtual realm, to clutch instinctively at a nearby stationary object.
 There are none and Pojade observes Hergenrather with grudging approval.